johnalanbrook/prosperon/docs/index.md

 ## Entities
 Game worlds are made of entities.
 Entities are a type of actor with a number of useful properties.
-Entities can only be created on the actor named *Primum*[fn::See the Primum Mobile].
+Entities can only be created on the actor named *Primum*.
 The Primum is the outermost actor with a physical space.
 While Actors are more abstract, Entities exist in a definite space, with a position, rotation, and so on.
 Entities can respond to physics and play sounds.
 Anything which can be thought of as having a position in space should be an entitiy.

 !!! scholium
     The first and most masterful entity is the Primum.
 The Primum has no components, and its rotation and position are zero.
 It defines the center of the game.